Kesh, County Fermanagh: Name

 The toponym Kesh comes from ceis, the Irish word for 'wicker bridge', which refers to the crossing in the middle of the village.
 The village is not built around a parish church or chapel.
 Two Church of Ireland parishes of Magherculmoney and Tubrid meet at the river and their respective parish churches are each about 2 mi either side of the village.

 Kesh began as a ford or crossing place on the Glendarragh River.
 In the past, Lough Erne came very much closer to the village than it does today.
 Before the first great Erne Drainage in the 1880s, the lake was about eight feet higher and, especially in time of flood, may almost have reached Kesh.
 The ráth on Rosscah Hill above the late Joe Robert's house (a former rectory of Drumkeeran Parish) indicates original settlement here probably as far back as the Iron Age, c.
 2000 years ago.
 There are two ráths on this hill, but the nearer to the house is believed to be a decorative feature made at the time of the construction of the house in the late 1700s.
 The large standing stone in Rosculban may be a relic of the Iron Age as well.

 After a time, the ford was augmented with a wicker bridge, for which the Gaelic word is ceis, and hence the village got its name.
 The name had been spelt in varying ways but generally as Kish or Cash until relatively modern times.
-An ancient saying in the locality, which may refer to basket making and osier working in the area, states that anyone gifted with a big behind "had an arse on them like a Kesh creel."